seojuice

 4. Cluster and Expand

-By the time we hit step four, the reader had about 90 raw phrases in a sheet.
-Load yours into Google Sheets and use simple formulas to generate variants:
+By step four the reader had about 90 raw phrases.
+Load yours into Google Sheets and generate variants with simple formulas:

 =B2 & " meaning"